Home About us Support Partners SIGN UP NOW

 Flow Control

-Allow the Client and Server to select the amount of outstanding reliable messages (QoS>0) that they will accept separately.
+Allow the Client and Server to select the amount of outstanding reliable messages for MQTT QoS Levels except QoS 0 that they will accept separately.
 To stay within this quota, the sender pauses sending such messages.
 This is used to limit the rate at which reliable communications are sent and the number of messages in flight at any given time.

 User Properties